 Though not prevalent, such advertising still raises concerns.
-As noted on page XX, none of the supposedly green solutions proposed is likely in practice to offer a sufficiently wide-scale solution within a rapid enough timeframe to curb aviation's contribution to the climate emergency.
+None of the supposedly green solutions proposed is likely in practice to offer a sufficiently wide-scale solution within a rapid enough timeframe to curb aviation's contribution to the climate emergency.
 Highlighting them in advertising is therefore potentially misleading about the extent and efficacy of the sector's efforts to combat climate change.